vdnamliv/Workstation-Audit/README.md

 Run:

-`ash
+`bash
 chmod +x scripts/generate-mtls-assets.sh
 ./scripts/generate-mtls-assets.sh
 `

-The script generates the CA and gateway certs using the defaults above, copies them into env/conf/mtls/issuer/, and restarts mtls-gateway and pi-agent via docker compose restart.
+The script generates the CA and gateway certs using the defaults above, copies them into env/conf/mtls/issuer/, and restarts mtls-gateway and api-agent via docker compose restart.
 Pass a custom output directory as the first argument if needed.

 #### Option B: step-cli